Doctoral programme in Environmental factors and health

 All doctoral students and post docs are welcome to participate in the courses and activities organised by the Doctoral Programme in Environmental Factors and Health.
 If you would like to receive information on upcoming courses and programme activities, please sign up for the mailing list or by sending an e-mail to the programme administrator Johanna Bergman.

 The doctoral programme Environmental Factors and Health EFH provides courses in different aspects of toxicology and health risk assessment.
-All EFH courses within the programme with links to the course syllabus and the course evaluation.
+All EFH courses within the programme with links to the course syllabus is found here.